livepeer/docs/docs/delegators/reference/yield-calculation.md

 ### Inflation Rate Change

 As mentioned previously, the inflation rate is subject to change depending on the participation rate (the amount of LPT staked in the network).
-The ROI calculation assumes that the participation rate will stay constant, but this could prove to be inaccurate.
+The yield calculation assumes that the participation rate will stay constant, but this could prove to be inaccurate.